RyanBertrand/AppEngage/Javascript SDK/README.md

 To prevent fraud, you should give currency to the user only server-side, and only when **token_verified** is 1 and claimed is 0

-##Sample App
+##Sample HTML

-If you have any issues take a look at how the SampleApp works.
+If you have any issues take a look at how the appengage-javascript-sample.html works.
 If you still having issues contact your representative with specific questions and we will be happy to help.